 We'll also show you how a Dominican education is more affordable than you might think with support from financial aid, scholarships and loans.

 Our Master's in Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).

 The national certification examination for eligible candidates is administered by The National Board for Certification in Occupational Therapy, Inc. (NBCOT).

 One Bank Street, Suite 300

 Gaithersburg, MD 20878

-An MS in Occupational Therapy prepares graduates for a variety of careers, including work in hospitals, clinics, schools, business, industry and community settings, serving people of all ages with developmental, physical, psychiatric or behavioral disabilities.
-Occupational Therapists also promote health and help prevent disease and disability through occupation-centered interventions and environmental adaptations.
+A Master's in Occupational Therapy prepares graduates for a variety of careers, including work in hospitals, clinics, schools, business, industry and community settings, serving people of all ages with developmental, physical, psychiatric or behavioral disabilities.
+Occupational therapists also promote health and help prevent disease and disability through occupation-centered interventions and environmental adaptations.